How to Have Vaginal Sex

 There are many different ways to pleasure yourself during sex, including using your fingers and a dildo.
 You can use a smaller dildo at first and gradually increase the size.
 It is also helpful to move your pelvis during penetration.
 You might want to prop your pelvis up on a pillow before being penetrated, as this may make it more comfortable.
 Some people find that foreplay — kissing, fingering, roleplay, masturbation — helps to get them turned on and reduce pain.
 A personal lubricant can be helpful and it is important to try several different brands until you find one that feels good.

-Zobacz też: Is it Safe to Have Sex After a Pap Smear?
+Zobacz też: Is It Safe to Have Sex in Water?

 Orgasms feel differently for everyone and can be short or intense.
 Women often take longer to reach an orgasm than men.
 It is also possible that you won’t orgase at all during vaginal sex, but this is totally fine!
 It is more important that you and your partner are happy.
 You should never be pressured into doing something you don’t want to do.
 In addition, it is important to always communicate and let your partner know if you are not feeling pleasure or arousal.